 Please tell your friend that what I have discovered is that there is no cure for it.
 To get rid of it, prune it away thusly:

 Wait for a day when it is dry and no chance of rain for 24 or more hours.
 Prune about 6" inches below the mass.
 Immediately dip the shears into a 10% bleach mixture to clean the shears.
-Or, alcohol may be used in a 10% solution.
-This will help keep the disease from spreading.

 What I did was type witches broom into my search engine and read until I was satisfied.
 If this is the disease her plants have, she may be able to decide if it is with the photo's shown.
 Hope this helps.